-Like everything else in life, skincare involves a lot of trial and error (and, if you’re anything like me, fun mystery rashes).
-Unfortunately, experimentation in the name of better skin can be a costly.
-With new products being developed and released at an alarming rate, it’s harder than ever to know what you actually should be using to take care of your skin.
-From double cleansing and essences to SPFs and oils, distinguishing between what works — and what’s just hype and marketing — can be daunting.
+Like everything else in life, skincare involves a lot of trial and error—and experimentation in the name of better skin can be costly.
+With new products being developed and released at an unprecedented rate, it’s harder than ever to know what to use to care for your skin.
+From double cleansing and essences to oils and SPFs, distinguishing between what works—and what’s just hype and marketing—can be daunting.
 To help whittle down what you actually need, we talked to a dermatologist and makeup artist.

 And the good news?
 You likely need fewer skincare products than you’re currently using.
 Armed with a good cleanser, moisturizer and sunscreen, you’ve got a solid foundation for a skincare routine that should serve you well.

 “A good cleanser is gentle, yet effective.
 It has to remove dirt, oil, sunscreen and pollution,” says makeup artist Sheri Stroh “It can be cream, it can be foaming, it just has to do the job and not strip your skin.”

 Often overlooked, a good cleanser is actually your first line of defence when it comes to taking care of your skin—anything too harsh can actually work against you.